decidim/decidim-bulletin-board/bulletin_board/server/README.md

 ```

 Note that you still need to configure some proxy around it.
-For instance a simple Nginx conf can be:
+For instance, a simple Nginx conf for a server that's configured at bulletin-board.example.org can be:

 ```
 server {